peerlibrary/meteor-classy-test/README.md

 ```

 This simple test case definition will generate two tests via tinytest, the first will be called `Simple - ThatTrueIsTrue` and the second one `Simple - ThatFalseIsFalse`.

+The `addTest` method also takes an optional second argument called `options`, which should contain an object specifying any custom options.
+The following options are supported:

+ * `mustFail` should be set to `true` in case the test case must fail in order for it to be marked as passed.

 Assertions
 ----------